kobucom/author/README-rep.md

 ## Apache configuration

 In a more advanced configuration, you don't need to do all of these steps manually.
-In a more automated environment, all you have to do is to create and edit source files and everything else can be done automatically.
+All you have to do is to create and edit source files and everything else can be done automatically.

-[README-onweb](README-onweb.md) describes how to incorporate the Replacer into Apache web server environment where storage of source files and all conversion works are done automatically on the server.
+[README-onweb](README-onweb.md) describes how to incorporate Replacer into an Apache web server environment where storage of source files and all conversion works are done automatically on the server.

----
+&nbsp;

 # Part Two: Reference

-## Command line arguments
+## Command Line Arguments

 Usage: rep.pl [-s<i>target-selectors</i>] [-l<i>available-languages</i>] < <i>input</i> > <i>output</i>
 - -s<i>target-selectors</i> - one or more target language or version selectors